Skip to main content

 Swelling and Inflammation

 Quite possibly the easiest of these pains to treat, a semi-regular dose of ibuprofen or other anti-inflammatory medications should do just the trick.
-After a hip replacement, too much mobility may seem like it would be harmful (which it definitely is), but controlled stretches for only a few minutes will also ease the pain and strengthen the muscles and tendons, while a simple ice pack can still accelerate the healing from inflammation.
+After a hip replacement, too much mobility may seem like it would be harmful (which it is), but controlled stretches for only a few minutes will also ease the pain and strengthen the muscles and tendons, while a simple ice pack can still accelerate the healing from inflammation.

 Mobility Pain